DIY Chalkboard from an Empty Mirror Frame

 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.

-I decided that this is the perfect opportunity to use a brand new paint color called smoked paprika.
-It’s a deep brick orange and will work with the warm colors in the basement and play area.
+I decided that this is the perfect opportunity to use a deep brick orange and will work with the warm colors in the basement and play area.

 Prepping an Old Mirror Frame